Cooperative Distributed MPC via Decentralized Real-Time Optimization: Implementation Results for Robot Formations: Introduction

 \section{Introduction}

 Model predictive control~(MPC) is an advanced feedback design, which provides a structured framework for regulation, stabilization, and other control tasks.
-Motivated by its success in applications, numerous distributed MPC (DMPC) schemes have been proposed for cyber-physical systems with applications ranging from energy systems~\citep{Venkat2008} to robot swarms~\citep{vanParys2017}.
+Motivated by the success of predictive control in applications, numerous distributed MPC (DMPC) schemes have been proposed for cyber-physical systems with applications ranging from energy systems~\citep{Venkat2008} to robot swarms~\citep{vanParys2017}.
 Cooperative distributed control utilizes local sensing, local computation, and networked capabilities of subsystems to replace a centralized controller.
 Put differently, the subsystems cooperatively solve the control task, which improves scalability compared to a centralized approach~\citep{Muller2017}.

-Robotic swarms, as considered in this paper, are a prime application to study and showcase the intricacies of distributed control and to demonstrate the advantages of cooperative DMPC.
-Note that cooperative DMPC is also referred to as iterative DMPC in the literature~\citep{Muller2017}.
-On the one hand, this is also motivated from a theoretical perspective since robotic swarms exhibit many challenges of distributed control---plant-model mismatch, issues of communication, high sampling frequency, as well as highly cooperative and scalable tasks with numerous possible constraints.
+Robotic swarms are a prime application to study and showcase the intricacies of distributed control and to demonstrate the advantages of cooperative DMPC.
+On the one hand, this is motivated from a theoretical perspective since robotic swarms exhibit many challenges of distributed control---plant-model mismatch, issues of communication, high sampling frequency, as well as highly cooperative and scalable tasks with numerous possible constraints.
 Moreover, physical robotic cooperation is often rather intuitive, making it straight-forward to measure, to analyze, to depict, and to grasp the performance of different distributed schemes.
 On the other hand, progress in this area is highly relevant to engineering applications.
 Well-controlled swarms of land-based and aerial mobile robots are expected to revolutionize logistics, transportation, and security~\citep{GrauEtAl17,WenHeZhu18}.